grumpyjames/birding-almanac/blog/pembrokeshire-a-feast-of-corvids/pembrokeshire-a-feast-of-corvids.md

 that?
 I eventually pick it up as it sits on top of a handy nearby gravestone, and it's a Black Redstart!
 And here's me trundling around town without my camera.
 Sod sod sod.
-A quick sprint back to accommodation fixes this, at the cost of ten or fifteen minutes light, and a bead on the bird.
+A quick sprint back to accommodation fixes this, at the cost of ten or fifteen minutes' light, and a bead on the bird.
 When it does turn up again, it isn't comfortable with me being close enough to get a good shot, and various tourists decide that, obviously, the strange bird man must be best